 - 1423 Moore

 Jonathan Ovalle is a percussionist whose concerts and collaborations feature an array of musical aesthetics.
 As a performer, he is both a committed interpreter of contemporary art music as well as an inspired jazz/world percussionist and drummer.
 Ovalle has performed and presented masterclasses in North America, Europe, and Asia, and most recently served on the faculty of the International Percussion Institute in Aberdeen, Scotland in August 2017.
-He has been a featured artist at the Percussive Arts Society International Convention, has served as a judge for the Thailand Drumline Competition and has also been a featured clinician at the Ohio, Tennessee, and Quebec and Emory University Days of Percussion.
+He has been a featured artist at the Percussive Arts Society International Convention, has served as a judge for the Thailand Drumline Competition, and has also been a featured clinician at the Ohio, Tennessee, Quebec, and Emory University Days of Percussion.

 Ovalle is currently an assistant professor at the University of Michigan School of Music, Theater & Dance where he serves as a director of the University’s famed percussion ensemble.
 His research interests include kinesiology/motor coordination; utilizing the body’s natural physics to create greater efficiency and more depth of tone; snare drum performance; and pedagogy as a vehicle to developing universal technique on all percussion instruments, as well as memory organization and learning processes and their role in effective practicing.
-A sought-after educator, he is inspired by the unique puzzle each student presents and finds motivation in helping them overcome both technical and mental roadblocks-unlocking each students’ full potential.
+A sought-after educator, he is inspired by the unique puzzle each student presents and finds motivation in helping them overcome both technical and mental roadblocks – unlocking each students’ full potential.

 Born in Mexico City, Ovalle grew up in Houston, TX and is a graduate of the U-M where his former teachers included Michael Udow, Julie Spencer, Salvatore Rabbio, Gerald Cleaver, and Michael Gould.
 He completed additional studies with vibraphonist Ted Piltzecker.